whatgoodisaroad/departure-deck/README.md

 Having chosen a language and framework, it was then possible to pursue the task of selecting an API and implementing a proxy.
-My initial notion was to choose 511.org because I knew it, and their developer materials were more easily navigated.
+My initial notion was to choose 511.org because I knew of it, and their developer materials were more easily navigated.
 It was a mistake to have gone forward with this idea before completely reading the API documentation, as the 511.org dataset was insufficient for what I had planned on creating (specifically, it is deficient